Sign in

 Gerald D

-Dex, your post was deleted until you answer my questions.
+Dex, your post was removed until you answer my questions.

 bradyaero

-lol well i dunno why my post has to be deleted... as you know some of that information is not posted on the vxb site....
+lol, well, I don’t know why my post had to be deleted...
+As you know, some of that information is not available on the VXB site....

 Leko